 - Public Speaking and Debate

-For more details, feel free to check out our Fall 2015 Schedule for Santa Clarita.
+For more details, feel free to check out our schedules for the different locations.

 How do I decide which classes are right for my kids?

 As homeschoolers, we all have different approaches to teaching and every child has their own individual learning style as well.
 We try to accommodate everyone’s differences and styles as best we can (another reason for small class sizes).
 Most of the time you will know which classes will work best for your children and the age range on the schedule is a good rule of thumb.
 However, if you are not sure, you are welcome to contact us, because every child is so unique and we can discuss what the best option for them will be.

 I am most frequently asked about Math placement.
 To decide, consider what level they most recently mastered and then go down this list of sequential math classes to decide which level would be best for them.
 Again, if you are unsure, contact me, so we can do a placement assessment or do one yourself with our assessments.

 Place Value, Addition, Subtraction, Reading clocks, Simple measuring, Money

 Multiplication & Division